mit-cml/workspace-multiselect/README.md

 ## API

-- `Multiselect.init`: Initializes to select multiple blocks in the workspace.
+- `Multiselect.init`: Initialize the plugin.
-- `Multiselect.dispose`: Disposes of selecting multiple blocks in the workspace.
+- `Multiselect.dispose`: Dispose the plugin.
 - `MultiselectBlockDragger`: The customized block dragger for multiple selection.
-- `blockSelection`: Get a set of currently selected block ids.
+- `blockSelection`: The set of currently selected block ids.
 - `inMultipleSelectionMode`: Check whether the plugin is in multiple selection mode.

 ## Credit